 - How long do they last?
 Time how long each contraction lasts.
-True contractions last about 30 to 70 seconds.
+True contractions last 30 to 90 seconds.

 - Do the contractions stop?
 True contractions continue regardless of your activity level or position.
 With false labor, the contractions might stop when you walk, rest or change position.

 Remember, no one knows for sure what triggers labor, and every woman''s experience is unique.
 Sometimes it''s hard to tell when labor begins.

 Don''t hesitate to call your health care provider if you''re confused about whether you''re in labor.
 Preterm labor can be especially sneaky.
 If you have any signs of labor before 36 weeks — especially if you also experience vaginal spotting — consult your health care provider.

 At term, labor will nearly always make itself apparent.
 If you arrive at the hospital in false labor, don''t feel embarrassed or frustrated.
 Think of it as a practice run.
 The real thing is sure to be on its way!